pubpub/pubpub/facets/README.md

 > Every scope has exactly one value for each facet.

-Don't try to parse this out right now — but hold it in your head as you read
+Don't try to parse this out right now — but try to hold it in your head as you read.

 ## Some terminology